Employee Overtime Myths: Introduction & Myth 1

 Employers Must Pay Overtime to Any Employee Working Over 40 Hours

 Welcome to the first myth in the blog series on the 11 Employee Overtime Myths: Employees Working Over 40 Hours.
 This series was written to help you navigate the very complicated, and often confusing, regulatory environment of federal employee overtime classification.
 The content from this series comes from the ComplianceHR whitepaper Overtime Myths.
-If you would like to receive an email alert for each blog post in this series, please submit this brief form.

 Introduction: